eclipse-aaspe/common/README.md

 Add the nuget to a project:

+1. *(remove the projects contained in the nuget from the repo and dependencies)*

 1. R-click the project (e.g. `AasxPackageLogic`) > Manage nugets

 1. If using a local nuget: change `Package source` to the new source `local nugets`